Senior Vibe Coder

 Complicated impact

 The impact of AI and vibe coding is being felt most in hiring processes.
-My employer currently faces a problem where take-home coding exams -- excellent ways of screening candidates in tha past -- are now fed through AI agents that churn complete, industry-standard compliant answers.
+My employer currently faces a problem where take-home coding exams -- excellent ways of screening candidates in the past -- are now fed through AI agents that churn complete, industry-standard compliant answers.
 While one could argue that the easiest way to mitigate this is through live coding exercises or direct interviews, this exam was explicitly designed to remove that need.
 Because this step was made explicitly to help managers hire for their teams without having to talk to all applicants, they've needed to spend more time on the hiring process rather than on their regular tasks.

 On the other hand, senior developers (like myself) have been using AI to leverage our own output.
-The ability to invoke AI assistance within Visual Studio (e.g., Github Copilot) had made it much easier to write code faster in the context of already-existing legacy code.
-To the chagrin of TDD purists, AI had also been very helpful in generating unit tests, removing the tedium of writing out repetitive scenarios, and surfacing edge cases that do not have unit tests.
+The ability to invoke AI assistance within Visual Studio (e.g., Github Copilot) has made it much easier to write code faster in the context of already-existing legacy code.
+To the chagrin of TDD purists, AI has also been very helpful in generating unit tests, removing the tedium of writing out repetitive scenarios, and surfacing edge cases that do not have unit tests.
 In other cases, it acts as a guide to quickly code in unfamiliar tech stacks or programming languages -- whether it be UI frameworks like React or infrastructure definitions written with YAML.

 In some ways AI delivers the promise of Rapid Application Development -- a term from the 1990s -- into practical reality.
 For people who know what they are doing, AI is a Godsend.
 For senior, "10x" developers, it multiplies that capability some more.
+But the drawbacks are mirrored -- for junior developers dependent on AI, bugs introduced with copy-pasted code will be 10x harder to find, owing to both unfamiliarity with the code and the algorithms used.
+The sword isn't just double-edged -- it's poison-tipped on both sides.

 The Future

-I do not think senior software developers have much to fear from either AI agents, vibe coders, or "vibe code cleanup specialists".
+I do not think senior software developers have much to fear from AI agents, vibe coders, or "vibe code cleanup specialists".
 In many ways technical skills nurtured through waves of hype combined with actual experience working with customers will remain much more valuable in the near future.
 It's merely time for them to embrace the title of "senior vibe coder".